tcharding/tobin.cc/content/resume.md

 * All exercises from UNIX Network Programming.
 * All exercises from Advanced Programming in the UNIX Environment.
 * Majority of exercises from UNIX Systems Programming.

-## Education

-### Self Learning
-For the last 18 months I have worked assiduously on becoming a competent programmer.
-I have [logged](https://github.com/tcharding/work-logs) hours and topics worked.
-Topic outline for the last 12 months can be seen above.
-During this time I have studied numerous texts on topics related to software development.
-See [~/books](http://tobin.cc/reading-list) for full listing, highlights include;

-* **Structure and Interpretation of Computer Programs** Harold Abelson, Gerald Jay Sussman, Julie Sussman
-* **The Art of Computer Programming** (volumes 1 and 2) Donald E. Knuth
-* **Applied Cryptography** Bruce Schneier
-* **Clean Code, A Handbook of Agile Software Craftsmanship** Robert C. Martin
-* **UNIX Network Programming** W. Richard Stevens, Bill Fenner, Andrew M. Rudoff
-* **Advanced Programming in the UNIX Environment** W. Richard Stevens, Stephen A. Rag

-### Graduate Diploma in Computer Science
-**Pass with High Distinction**

-University of New England, Australia (completed 2014).

-* Parallel and Distributed Computing.
-* Computer Architecture and Assembler.
-* C++ Programming.
-* Programming Languages for Artificial Intelligence.
-* Web and Internet Programming.
-* Information Technology Project (patient management application written in Objective C).
-* Graduate Diploma in Computer Science Project (UNIX shell written in C).

-### Bachelor of Science
-University of Sydney, Australia (completed 2008).

-* Awarded Bachelor of Science majoring in computer science.
-* Completed double major, software development and computer networking.